Ukraine and its allies push for a 30-day ceasefire starting Monday

 On Saturday morning, local officials in Ukraine’s northern Sumy region said Russian shelling over the past day killed three residents and wounded four more.
 Another civilian man died on the spot on Saturday as a Russian drone struck the southern city of Kherson, according to regional Gov. Oleksandr Prokudin.

 Speaking to reporters in Kyiv, French President Emmanuel Macron said: “What’s happening with Poland, Germany and Great Britain is a historic moment for European defense and toward a greater independence for our security.
-Obviously, for Ukraine, but for all of us.
+Obviously, for Ukraine and all of us.
 It’s a new era.
 It’s a Europe that sees itself as a power.”

 Progress on ending the war has seemed elusive in the months since Trump returned to the White House, and his previous claims of imminent breakthroughs have failed to come to fruition.
 Trump has previously pushed Ukraine to cede territory to Russia to end the war, threatening to walk away if a deal becomes too difficult.

-Ukraine’s European allies view an end to the war as fundamental to the continent’s security, and pressure is now mounting to find ways to support Kyiv militarily, regardless of whether Trump pulls out.
+Ukraine’s European allies view its fate as fundamental to the continent’s security, and pressure is now mounting to find ways to support Kyiv militarily, regardless of whether Trump pulls out.

-Ukrainian presidential aide Andrii Yermak, who met the European leaders at Kyiv's main train station, wrote on Telegram earlier on Saturday: “There is a lot of work, a lot of topics to discuss.
-We need to end this war with a just peace.
-We need to force Moscow to agree to a ceasefire."

-Later in the day, the leaders began hosting a virtual meeting alongside Zelenskyy to update other leaders on the progress being made for a future so-called "coalition of the willing" that would help Ukraine's armed forces after a peace deal and potentially deploy troops to Ukraine to police any future peace agreement with Russia.

 Credit: AP